So you have a judgment against a tenant for not paying rent, now what?

 Using collection agencies and attorneys for a wage garnishment is always an option, but a tax refund garnishment is by far the most effective method I’ve seen so far.

-I’ve personally spoke with over a dozen landlords in the past few months who have had success with this method and would adamantly recommend tax refund garnishments to every landlord.
+I’ve personally spoken with over a dozen landlords in the past few months who have had success with this method and would adamantly recommend tax refund garnishments to every landlord.

-Landlord Tip: In my experience owning a licensed collection agency, I would not recommend spending any money on wage garnishments as they are so rarely successful.
+Landlord Tip: In my experience, having owned a licensed collection agency, I would not recommend spending any money on wage garnishments as they are so rarely successful.